kennethlarotyamat/MIS76810032024Sprg/media/text/readme.txt

 look at the patent.

-when I looked at the Vanguard VTI ETF patent, one thing that immediatly caught my eye was the section about the patent application itself being under copyright protection, and, when looking at other patent application files, not all of them have that. so I think.
+when I looked at the Vanguard VTI ETF patent, one thing that immediately caught my eye was the section about the patent application itself being under copyright protection, and, when looking at other patent application files, not all of them have that. so I think.

-I think I would file a copyright for the application material for the patent application before submitting the patent application.
+I think I would file a copyright for the application material in the patent application before submitting the patent application

 ...